 1793

-The first traces of the Besançon Natural History Museum, later considerably enriched by the collections of the Faculty of Science.
+First traces of the Besançon Natural History Museum, which would later be greatly enriched by the collections of the Faculty of Sciences.

 1801

-First inventory, attesting to the existence of a natural science cabinet, later managed by the Ecole Centrale until 1810.
+First inventory, attesting to the existence of a natural sciences cabinet, which would subsequently be managed by the École Centrale until 1810.

 1943

-Cohabitation of a "Muséum Jurassien" (zoology, entomology and botany collections) and a Musée de géologie (geology, mineralogy and paleontology) at the Faculté des Sciences.
-These two museums came under municipal management in 1945.
+Coexistence of a "Muséum Jurassien" (zoology, entomology, and botany collections) and a geology museum (geology, mineralogy, and paleontology) at the Faculty of Sciences.
+These two museums came under municipal supervision in 1945.

 1959